CSC493-Computing-Design-Practicum/2023-fall-project-JoyMirembe/README.md

-# *Replace with YourProposedProposedProjectName*
+# *UniCoin*
 ## Description/Motivation

-Your formally written project proposal description, and why it is useful/interesting/fun goes here.
-Try to be as descriptive as possible, as we will be discussing your project ideas during the brainstorming in class.
+**Project Proposal: Unicoin - A Student Budgeting App**

+Unicoin is a mobile application designed to empower students to take control of their financial health.
+The app aims to simplify budgeting, saving, and financial planning for students, providing them with the tools they need to manage their money effectively.

+The core functionality of Unicoin includes budget tracking, goal setting, and financial education.
+Users can input their income and expenses, categorize their spending, and track their progress towards financial goals.
+The app also includes educational resources to help users learn more about personal finance.

+What sets Unicoin apart is its focus on the unique financial challenges faced by students.
+From budgeting for textbooks and meals, Unicoin is tailored to the student experience.
+It also includes features like bank account integration for real-time tracking of transactions, a user-friendly interface, and  security measures to protect user data.

+Unicoin is not just useful - it's also interesting and fun.
+The app gamifies saving and budgeting, rewarding users for achieving their financial goals.
+It also includes a community feature where users can share tips and learn from each other, making finance management less intimidating and more collaborative.

+This project is an exciting opportunity to explore the intersection of finance and technology, and to create a tool that can make a real difference in students' lives.
+By developing Unicoin, I hope to promote financial literacy among students and help them build strong financial habits that will benefit them long after they graduate.

 ### Prerequisites

-What is likely to be needed to install and to run *YourProposedProjectName* go here.
+What is likely to be needed to install and to run *Unicoin* go here.
 If nothing is required (i.e. it is a website), state so.

 ## Built With